-, who was regularly brought in by the Archdiocese and other Orders to evaluate and treat abusive priests, described himself as a good friend of Brett from 1978 to 1987, when Brett lived in a house directly behind his.
+Dr. Gregory Lehne, a psychiatrist at Johns Hopkins University, who was regularly brought in by the Archdiocese and other Orders to evaluate and treat abusive priests, described himself as a good friend of Brett from 1978 to 1987, when Brett lived in a house directly behind his.
 He saw less of Brett after he moved in 1987 but heard that Brett retired to Florida.
-Brett later told him that he moved to St. Maarten which was, according to popular with Baltimore priests. visited Brett in the Caribbean multiple times and remained in email contact with him.
+Brett later told him that he moved to St. Maarten which was, according to Lehne, popular with Baltimore priests.
+Lehne visited Brett in the Caribbean multiple times and remained in email contact with him.
 Brett always seemed to have money and for a period of time lived in a house that belonged to a Baltimore family in St. Maarten.
 Additionally, two Bridgeport priests visited Brett in the Caribbean.